Becker Rhinoplasty Center

 Rhinoplasty is considered a hybrid surgery, where skills in art and science are equally important for a successful surgical procedure.
 The doctor will often take measurements of the face, determine the angle of tip projection, and use different pictures – both medical imaging and computer-generated results – to create an optimal outcome.
 Rhinoplasty surgeons who lack this technology are not practicing modern aesthetic medicine.

-During a revision rhinoplasty procedure, the plastic surgeon corrects any issues that remain following the patient’s initial rhinoplasty.
+Revision rhinoplasty surgeons correct any issues that remain following the patient’s initial rhinoplasty.
 Original concerns may not have been corrected or may have actually been caused by the first nose surgery.
 A revision rhinoplasty procedure can correct cosmetic issues and improve a patient’s breathing if necessary.

 PATIENTS GALLERY